top of page

 • measurement may span organisational boundaries

-• and outcomes depend on behaviour change, not just delivery
+• outcomes depend on behaviour change and people readiness, not just delivery

-When managed deliberately from the outset, they become far more predictable.
+When managed deliberately from the outset, benefits become far more predictable.

 4. Benefits of Structured AI Benefits Realisation